matsest/bicep-registry-demo/2-publish/README.md

 ## Description

-So now we have a private module registry in place
+After completing [the first part](../1-registry/README.md) we now have a Bicep Module Registry set up.
+Time to publish some modules!

-This demo will publish modules under the [modules path](./modules) to a Bicep registry as defined in [bicepconfig.json](./bicepconfig.json).
-This is done using a [GitHub Actions workflow](./.github/workflows/bicep-publish.yml) and a [wrapper script](./.github/publish-modules.ps1).
+This part will publish Bicep modules under the [modules path](./modules) to a Bicep registry as defined in [bicepconfig.json](../bicepconfig.json).
+This is done using a [GitHub Actions workflow](./.github/workflows/bicep-publish.yml) and a [wrapper script](../.github/publish-modules.ps1).
 The latest git tag will be used as the module version.

-Y

-## Deploy
+## Steps

-Do x

 1. Modify the template in modules/storage/main.bicep.
    - Example: Update the `location` parameter to restrict allowed values